 So Does That Mean You Should Brush Right After You Eat?

 Not necessarily!
 Brushing your teeth after eating can sometimes affect your tooth enamel.
-In fact, the Mayo Clinic in the United States warns that if you’ve consumed acidic food or drink (for e.g. fruits like oranges, grapefruits and lemons), brushing too soon can be bad for your teeth.
+In fact, the Mayo Clinic warns that if you’ve consumed foods containing citric acid, like oranges, grapefruits, and lemons, brushing too soon can be bad for your teeth.
 Why?
 Because these acidic foods weaken tooth enamel and brushing too quickly can remove the enamel.

-According to SingHealth, it is important to wait for at least 30 to 45 minutes after eating before brushing your teeth.
+To be safe, Mouth Healthy by the American Dental Association suggests that if you feel like you need to brush your teeth after eating or drinking something, wait at least 60 minutes.
 This gives your saliva a chance to naturally wash away food particles, so your mouth returns to its proper pH level.
 It's best to stick to drinking water or chew sugarless gum while waiting for this to happen.

 Is It Fine to Wait Until Before Bed to Brush?